 It’s the first feature of its kind to combine the latest technologies in a simulated urban environment to help educate security professionals on how best to protect people and buildings in public places.
-This exciting 300 square metre feature will take centre stage at the show and will simulate a park and town centre.
-There will be live demonstrations or scenarios throughout both days, allowing visitors to step inside the demonstrator and experience a how this technology works at first hand in a real-life context.
-Each scenario within the urban spaces feature will have a realistic backdrop with screens showing authentic filmed content, and products set out to allow companies to demonstrate physical and technological solutions which can help protect them.
+This exciting 300 square metre feature took centre stage at the show and simulated a park and town centre.
+There were live demonstrations and scenarios throughout both days, allowing visitors to step inside the demonstrator and experience how this technology works at first hand in a real-life context.
+Each scenario within the urban spaces feature had a realistic backdrop with screens showing authentic filmed content, and products set out to allow companies to demonstrate physical and technological solutions which can help protect them.

-We are working alongside industry leading architects Farrells, Neil Bennet who has mastered the design of this project.
-We are also working with from Roger Cumming at Fenley Martel and security engineer Andrew Sieradzki, BuroHappold Engineering as the projects' technical lead ensuring the demonstrator will be fully integrated and reflects best practice.
+We worked alongside industry leading architects Farrells, Neil Bennet who has mastered the design of this project.
+We also worked with from Roger Cumming at Fenley Martel and security engineer Andrew Sieradzki, BuroHappold Engineering as the projects' technical lead ensuring the demonstrator was fully integrated and reflects best practice.

 Command & Control Room

-Supplied by Winsted & Mitsubishi, where the feeds from the feature which will come from CCTV, Biometrics and also feature a crisis management platform which will display on a live video wall.
-Winsted are providing an integrated leading control room designed specifically to meet the rigorous demands of a 24/7 environment alongside Mitsubishi’s display system making a highly efficient realistic control room set-up enabling visitors to be able to see how the technologies will work in a real-life situation.
+Supplied by Winsted & Mitsubishi, where the feeds from the feature came from CCTV, Biometrics and also featured a crisis management platform which displayed on a live video wall.
+Winsted provided an integrated leading control room designed specifically to meet the rigorous demands of a 24/7 environment alongside Mitsubishi’s display system making a highly efficient realistic control room set-up enabling visitors to be able to see how the technologies worked in a real-life situation.